SimonBlanke/Gradient-Free-Optimizers/README.md

 - .search_data
-  - Dataframe, that contains information about the score, the value of each parameter and the evaluation and iteration time.
+  - Dataframe containing information about the score and the value of each parameter.
 Each row shows the information of one optimization iteration.

     example: